hejiepn/massive_parallel_fir_filter/docs/resources/index.rst

 -------------

 - `System Verilog for synthesis <https://verilogguide.readthedocs.io/en/latest/verilog/systemverilog.html>`_
-- `Verilog Language reference manual (LRM) <https://ieeexplore.ieee.org/document/8299595>`_ (the authorative source to consult for in depth questions, e.g. how a certain language element is to be handeled by a simulator).
+- `Verilog Language reference manual (LRM) <https://ieeexplore.ieee.org/document/8299595>`_ (the authoritative source to consult for in depth questions, e.g. how a certain language element is to be handeled by a simulator).

 TUB